jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/3_Automotive.typ

 ) <fig_6>

 The shells connect the pressure vessel and a load-bearing part of the car's body.
 These shells, which act as #glspl("lie"), can transfer any torque experienced by the car's body to the pressure vessel and vice versa.
 The connection between the shells (or #glspl("lie")) and the hydrogen tanks is a friction-locked connection created using clamping ring bands.
 This concept certainly represents a possibility to introduce torque into #gls("cgh2") tanks.
-However, it requires that the clamping rings can generate sufficiently strong pressures to maintain grip or adhesion between the tanks and the shells.
+Critically, it requires that the clamping rings can generate sufficiently strong pressures to maintain grip or adhesion between the tanks and the shells.
 Force transmission via friction is only possible if proper contact between the tanks and the shells is established.
 A potential source of danger could be the magnitude of the occurring torque.
 In the case of very high torque, the pressure acting on the clamping ring bands, which ensures load transfer, needs to be increased accordingly.
-However, by doing so, the clamping pressure could become too high for the #gls("cgh2") tanks to sustain.
+In turn, by doing so, the clamping pressure could become too high for the #gls("cgh2") tanks to sustain.
 To aid in understanding this concept, additional information shall be provided via static friction illustration.
 The static friction is given in @eq_0, where $H$, $mu$, and $N$ are denoted as static friction force, static friction coefficient, and normal force, respectively.

 $  H <=  mu N $<eq_0>